 If you are using the mosfet in a switching mode, on or off only, then you need a gate voltage that fully saturates the device on, 10vdc for your device.
 That of course can not be provided by directly from an Arduino output pin.
 You can however wire up a normal npn transistor as a switching device ...

-I assumed that Sparkfun wouldn't release a product with a major design flaw, so is there something here I am missing?
+Or does this particular MOSFET fully saturate at 5v?
+How do I work that out from datasheet?
+I admit my eyes glaze over looking at all that detail.
+Which is the relevant parameter?I assumed that Sparkfun wouldn't release a product with a major design flaw, so is there something here I am missing?
 Will this shield work properly, or is there more to this than meets the eye?